User Guide#

 Maintenance and Failures compose the actual "model"

-provides the real degradation of a model, including if it is turned off for servicingoperating_level_wo_servicing
+operating_levelprovides the real degradation of a model, including if it is turned off for servicingoperating_level_wo_servicingprovides the operating level as if there were no ongoing operations

 Substations